chriswyatt/znake/README.md

 # znake
 Snake clone written in Z80 assembly for the ZX Spectrum

-## Under Development
+## Controls
-Currently this is just an early demo, but feel free to send feedback to me at the World of Spectrum forums
+Currently, only the Kempston interface is supported

 ## Compile
 Znake was compiled using Pasmo:
 `pasmo --name znake --tapbas znake.z8a znake.tap`

-## Controls
-Currently, only the Kempston interface is supported

 ## Todo
 * High score